evogelsa/dcs-real-weather/cmd/realweather/README.md

           presets.
 Any preset in the [preset table](#preset-table) can be contained in this list, or there can be no presets if you want all presets to be an option.
+      * `options.weather.clouds.custom`: table
+        * `options.weather.clouds.custom.enable`: boolean
+          * If this is true, Real Weather will use custom weather (no preset) when a suitable weather preset is not found.
+        * `options.weather.clouds.custom.allow-precipitation`: boolean
+          * If this is true, when using custom weather, Real Weather will be allowed to add precipitation if its in the METAR.
+        * `options.weather.clouds.custom.density-minimum`: number
+          * This is the minimum cloud density Real Weather will use when making custom clouds.
+This must be at least 0 and less than the maximum.
+        * `options.weather.clouds.custom.density-maximum`: number
+          * This is the maximum cloud density Real Weather will use when making custom clouds.
+This must be at most 10 and greater than the minimum.
     * `options.weather.fog`: table
       * This section defines fog specific weather settings.
       * `options.weather.fog.enable`: boolean